Yonce’s Mill – Ridge Spring, South Carolina

 South Carolina | SC Picture Project | Aiken County Photos | Yonce’s Mill

-This whimsical landmark, known as Yonce’s Mill, lies along the old Mount Calvary Road in the small Aiken County town of Ridge Spring.
+This whimsical landmark, known as Yonce’s Mill, lies along old Mount Calvary Road outside of the small town of Ridge Spring.
+Though the town limits of Ridge Spring are located in Saluda County, this portion of the road crosses back into Aiken County.
 Built sometime around 1845 by the sedulous Burley Yonce, the mill was constructed without lasting expectations.
 Yonce dammed the pond and built his gristmill to grind corn for customers in the area.
 His payment was known as “taking toll,” wherein he would receive one-eighth of the bushel ground.

 Yonce’s process of grinding the corn was uncomplicated, according the author of an article in the Aiken Standard (reprinted below).
 The author describes how a wooden handle reached almost to the ceiling of the millhouse with a rope dangling from its upper end.
 When pulling the rope, a small trunk (or gate) would open, allowing water from the lower pond to rush through with the force of a firehose.
 The water ran over a wheel which in turn would cause the stone to rotate.
 As the kernels, poured into a receptacle atop the machinery, came into contact with the stone, they were ground into what we know as stone-ground cornmeal, an ingredient revered in the South.